chengongpp/go-optimization-guide/docs/01-common-patterns/gc.md

 ## GC Tuning: GOGC

-Go’s garbage collector is well-tuned out of the box.
-In most cases, the default setting for `GOGC` provides a solid balance between memory usage and CPU overhead.
-Manual GC tuning is unnecessary—and often counterproductive for most workloads, especially general-purpose services.
+Go’s garbage collector is tuned to deliver good performance without manual configuration.
+The default `GOGC` setting typically strikes the right balance between memory consumption and CPU effort, adapting well across a wide range of workloads.
+In most cases, manually tweaking it offers little benefit—and in many, it actually makes things worse by increasing either pause times or memory pressure.
+Unless you’ve profiled a specific bottleneck and understand the trade-offs, it’s usually best to leave `GOGC` alone.

 That said, there are specific cases where tuning `GOGC` can yield significant gains.
 For example, [Uber implemented dynamic GC tuning](https://www.uber.com/en-GB/blog/how-we-saved-70k-cores-across-30-mission-critical-services/) across their Go services to reduce CPU usage and saved tens of thousands of cores in the process.
 Their approach relied on profiling, metric collection, and automation to safely adjust GC behavior based on actual memory pressure and workload characteristics.